 Biography

-Manjari Sihare Sutin serves as Co-Worldwide Head of Modern and Contemporary South Asian Art, a position she has held since 2024.
-She joined Sotheby’s in 2015, becoming the principal contributor to the South Asian Art department in 2017, Head of Sale for New York the following year, and Head of Department for the Americas in 2021.
+Manjari Sihare-Sutin is Senior Vice President and Worldwide Head of Modern & Contemporary South Asian Art at Sotheby’s, a role she has held since 2026.
+She joined Sotheby’s in 2015 and rapidly advanced through the department’s leadership ranks: becoming principal contributor in 2017, Head of Sale for New York in 2018, Head of Department for the Americas in 2021, and Co-Worldwide Head in 2024.

-She has also played a pivotal role in bringing major American Collections of South Asian art to the market, including the Collection of Marcia Gilmartin, Robert and Ruth Marshak, the Estate of His Excellency Jamsheed K. Marker and Diana J. Marker and the Virginia and Ravi Akhoury Collection, amongst others.
+Her sales are recognised for combining rigorous scholarship with disciplined market strategy, introducing both canonical and rediscovered artists to global collectors and institutions.
+She has also led the sale of major American collections of South Asian art, including the collections of Marcia Gilmartin, Robert and Ruth Marshak, the Estate of His Excellency Jamsheed K. Marker and Diana J. Marker, and the Virginia and Ravi Akhoury Collection.

 Read Less